Perpety/alx-pre_course/0x01-git/README.md

 # Git Project 0x01 #

 This is a new git project.
-This project has been updated.
+\n This project has been updated.